ribeaud/SWA/lectures/2/readme.md

 ]
 ???
 - An _is a_ relationship
 - The downside of this technique is that changing the parent class's implementation will create cascading effects through every subclass.
 Wait — isn’t that a benefit?
 We’ve now arrived at the double-edged sword that is inheritance, in that with great power comes great responsibility.
+In short:
+  - Strong dependency between super- and subclass
+  - Violation of the secret principle possible: behavior of the subclass may depend on implementation details of the superclass.
 ---
 layout: false
 .left-column[